-- BOS (believed to be in partnership with Brekina) produced the P1900 in at least two different colours as a limited edition.
+- BOS produced the P1900 in at least two different colours as a limited edition.

 Following unsuccessful testing with the model P1900 sports car, the P1800 went into production in 1961 as a 2-door sport coupé.
 The phenomenal success of this car is largely due to its appearance in the television series, “The Saint,” made possible by a British manufacturer’s refusal to provide “the first choice car” in time for filming!
 The P1800 was made in the UK, but production was moved to Sweden for the 1800S.
 For a later significant change, the car was rebadged 1800E.

 - Eko has produced a model of the early P1800 for a number of years, but this is of very poor quality.

-- Herpa produces a model of the later P1800 (different bumpers are the easiest things to spot on the models)!
+- Herpa has produced a model of the later 1800E (different bumpers are the easiest things to spot on the models)!

 140 series (142, 144, 145)